Recent Projects

 [Project 3]

-In this project, we will engage with water providers, tribal representatives, agricultural and other water users, ecological interests, and recreational groups about future snowpack and streamflow conditions, increasing understanding of how they view water system resilience to compound hazards.
-This continued engagement is essential both to disseminate new research findings and to understand evolving information and planning landscapes.- Colorado
+In this project, we will engage with water providers, tribal representatives, agricultural and other water users, ecological interests, and recreational groups about future snowpack and streamflow conditions, increasing understanding of how they view water system resilience to natural hazards such as wildfire and flooding.
+This continued engagement is essential to disseminate new research findings and to understand evolving information and planning landscapes.- Colorado

 - Utah